kootstra-rene/mdlr-tutorials/docs/posts/20221202-getting-async-things-done.md

 ## Introduction

-What are the different ways to call a function in javascript?
+What are the different ways to put asynchronous functions to use in javascript?

-- Normal function call with normal return value
 - Function call with callback argument(s)
 - Function call that returns a `Promise`
 - Function calls wrapped in `async` / `await` keywords (which are essentially syntactic sugar on top of Promises)

 ... and then there is the mdlr way that uses `done()` in functions that are part of the flow of your program.
-We're assuming you've seen and used normal function calls, callbacks, Promises and async / await before.
+We're assuming you've seen and used callbacks, Promises and async / await before.
 If not: no problem. `mdlr` can work with all of them like you would in a normal javascript environment.
 It's just that `mdlr` prefers to get things `done()`.

 ## done()